 Blavatsky made much of the tradition that a Sixth subtype is now beginning to overtone the Fifth.
 It adds to it compassion and the mind of wholeness.
 The Sixth subtype, the seed of the Sixth fundamental type, will eventually separate from the Fifth, germinate and form the root of a new type of humanity.
 As the Sixth subtype of the Fifth separates from the Fifth, it develops according to its own cyclic rhythm.
 It begins a new Satya Yuga (Age of Truth, the first age of a new Mahayuga) while the Fifth continues deeper into its Dark Cycle.

-The new Sixth subtype will not be composed of members of any particular culture, nation, class, creed, sex or race, but will be (and even now is being) composed of individuals nations and races.
+The new Sixth subtype will not be composed of member of any particular culture, nation, class, creed, sex or race, but will be (and even now is being) composed by individuals of all nations and races.
 They will be unified and identified not by common regional, cultural, religious, political or racial characteristics but by a faculty enabling them to resonate

 to the spiritual-mental qualities of Fundamental Six.
 Return